ildx/keywe/README.md

 # Keywe - A keyboard assistant

-Keywe is a macOS native keyboard tool with three core features:
+Keywe is a macOS native keyboard tool built with Swift.

 ## Features